/**

 For instance

-* types with hard disk drive (HDD) storage, specify hdd
+* types with hard disk drive (HDD) storage, specify hdd.

 For instance types with solid state drive (SSD) storage, specify

-Default: hdd
+Default: hdd and

 * ssd